ShivamBhosale/100DaysOfCode/index.md

 Added dropout and an addition CNN layer in the ANN to avoid the problem of overfitting while training.
 Got better accuracy than the previous model but still haven't perfected it.

 ## Day 31 - Exploratory Data Analysis (Retail)
-I performed an in depth exploratory data analysis on a sample superstore dataset and looked at the various factors/ areas that can help to make up more profit.
+I performed an in depth exploratory data analysis on a sample superstore dataset and looked at the various factors / areas that can help to make up more profit.

 ## Day 32 - Indian Vehicular Data Analysis
 I performed a simple data analysis using a dataset from kaggle and predict the selling price of the vehicle based on different factors.